ngallegoar/azure-docs.es-es/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="fixes"></a>Correcciones

-* Problema corregido: las cuentas de Microsoft requieren que vuelva a autenticarse en períodos de 8 a 12 horas.
+* Solucionado: las cuentas de Microsoft requieren que vuelva a autenticarse en períodos de 8 a 12 horas.

 #### <a name="known-issues"></a>Problemas conocidos